mrharicot/monodepth/readme.md

 Copyright © UCL Business plc 2017.
 Patent Pending.
 All rights reserved.

-This Software is licensed under the terms of the UCLB ACP-A Licence which allows for non-commercial use only.
+This Software is licensed under the terms of the UCLB ACP-A Licence which allows for non-commercial use only, the full terms of which are made available in the [LICENSE](LICENSE) file.
 For any other use of the software not covered by the terms of this licence, please contact info@uclb.com